Return to Photo Index Return to Clickable Map Return to Home Page

 Mt.
 Sinai, Egypt

 Sunrise from the summit of Mt.
 Sinai where Moses is thought to have received the Ten Commandments.
 Although there is no archaeological evidence to verify that this granite peak is the Biblical Mt.
-Sinai, it must certainly be the most spectacular candidate -
+Sinai, it certainly is a spectacular candidate -

 Mt.
 Sinai, Egypt